Rhode Island Nursing Assistant Registry

 Fax: (401) 222-3352

-The Rhode Island Department of Health is regulating the training and licensing of nursing assistants and maintaining the CNA registry in Rhode Island.
-Specific training requirements must be met prior to taking examinations and requiring certification/licensing.
+The Rhode Island Department of Health is regulating the program curriculum and licensing of nursing assistants and maintaining the CNA registry in Rhode Island.
+Specific requirements must be met prior to taking examinations and requiring certification/licensing.

 Licensing as a Nursing Assistant in Rhode Island